mdn/content/files/en-us/web/css/css_multicol_layout/styling_columns/index.md

 {{CSSRef}}

-As column boxes created inside multi-column (_multicol_) containers are anonymous boxes, there is little we can do to style them.
-However, we do have a few things that we can do.
+As column boxes created inside multi-column (_multicol_) containers are anonymous boxes, styling individual columns is not possible, but we can style the gaps between the columns and the container in general.
 This guide explains how to change the gap and style rules between columns.

-## Styling column boxes

-Sadly, column boxes cannot be styled at present.
-The anonymous boxes that make up your columns can't be targeted in any way, meaning it isn't possible to change a box's background color or have one column larger than the others.
-Perhaps in future versions of the specification it might be.
-For now, however, we are able to change the spacing and add lines between columns.

 ## Column gaps

 The gap between columns is controlled using the `column-gap` property.
 This property was originally defined in the Multi-column Layout specification.
-However, it is now defined in [Box Alignment](/en-US/docs/Web/CSS/CSS_box_alignment) in order to unify gaps between boxes in other specifications such as [CSS Grid Layout](/en-US/docs/Web/CSS/CSS_grid_layout/Box_alignment_in_grid_layout).
+However, it is now defined in [box alignment](/en-US/docs/Web/CSS/CSS_box_alignment) in order to unify gaps between boxes in other specifications such as [CSS grid layout](/en-US/docs/Web/CSS/CSS_grid_layout/Box_alignment_in_CSS_grid_layout).

-The initial value of `column-gap` in multicol is `1em`.
-This means your columns will not run into each other.
+The initial value of `column-gap` is `1em`, which prevents columns from running into each other.
 In other layout methods, the initial value for `column-gap` is 0.
 If you use the keyword value "normal", the gap will be set to 1em.

 You can change the gap by using any length unit as the value of `column-gap`.
 In the example below, the `column-gap` is set to 40px.